 The first month’s rent (from mid Nov – mid Dec) is covered under your program fees.

 The second month’s rent will be required prior to your arrival.
 This will help when budgeting while in resort, as you won’t have any more rent to pay until January.

-The cost of housing is generally around CAD$550 per month for a twin share room.
+The cost of accommodation (in Staff Housing) is approx CAD$550 per month for a twin share room.

 Improvement Program Questions

 Can I arrange my own accommodation and still do a YES program?

 YES!
 You’re welcome to join our program for instruction only if you have arranged your own accommodation.
 Price per week is CAD$899 including tax – this gives you 22 hours of top-level instruction and guiding per week.
 It also includes our weekly functions and the option to join additional off-snow activities (additional fees may apply).
 Also, we would be happy to arrange your lift ticket for you and save you some $$!